EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

 As you can see on :numref:`categories_in_selector_table`, the left panel of the GUI is divided into four columns, each representing a detection channel.
 For each channel, five panels are provided to report the number of events for several criteria including: *Total signal*, *Mean BG and Signal*, *Countrate*, *Signal to Noise*, and *Bleaching time*.

-After having the traces loaded to DeepLASI, the *Selector Table* on the right side of the GUI gets updated showing the same sorting table as the user has defined earlier, for an example see the zoomed-in panel on the right side of :numref:`categories_in_selector_table`.
+After having the traces loaded to Deep-LASI, the *Selector Table* on the right side of the GUI gets updated showing the same sorting table as the user has defined earlier, for an example see the zoomed-in panel on the right side of :numref:`categories_in_selector_table`.
 Also, the number of columns on the left panel, gets updated depending on the number of channels used for the experiment.
 For example, for a two-channel measurement, only the first and second columns show histograms, the other two columns will disappear automatically.

 .. figure:: ./../figures/documents/PA_statistics_tab.png
    :width: 500